 Member of FPC - Foundation Psychotherapy and Counselling

 Member of the PSA - Professional Standards Authority

-I have experience of working with a range of psychological issues including: Stress, General Anxiety Disorder, Clinical Depression, Bordeline Personality Disorders, Eating Disorders, Anger and Frustration, Problems with Sex, Bipolar Disorder, ADD, ADHD, Chronic Fatigue Syndrome/M.E etc.
+I have experience of working with a range of psychological issues including: Stress, Anxiety, Addictions, OCD, General Anxiety Disorder, Clinical Depression, Bordeline Personality Disorder, Eating Disorders, Anger, Frustration and Rage, Sexual dysfunction, Bipolar Disorder, ADD, ADHD, Chronic Fatigue Syndrome/M.E

 Areas of counselling I deal with